Veritas NetBackup™ Self Service Configuration Guide

 NetBackup Temporary Folder

-Physical path on the master server for NetBackup Self Service temporary files.
+Physical path on the backup server for NetBackup Self Service temporary files.
 You only need to enter this path if NetBackup is not installed in the default location.
-The NetBackup Self Service user must have read and write access to the folder and the folder must be whitelisted in NetBackup.
+The NetBackup Self Service user must have read and write access to the folder.
+Additionally, the folder must be on the allowed list in NetBackup.
 On a UNIX system the default value is

 On a Windows system the default value is C:\Program Files\Veritas\NetBackup.